danieljfarrell/pvtrace/README.md

     pip install pvtrace

+Tutorials are in Jupyter notebook form so to view those

+    pip install jupyter

 ## Introduction

 pvtrace is a statistical photon path tracer written in Python.
 It follows photons through a 3D scene and records their interactions with objects to build up statistical information about energy flow.
 This approach is particularly useful in photovoltaics and non-imaging optics where the goal is to design systems which efficiently transport light to target locations.